Bharti Airtel Receives Rs 7.10 Lakh DoT Penalty for Subscriber Verification Violations

 Riya DScanX News Team

-Bharti Airtel Limited disclosed receiving a Rs 7.10 lakh penalty from the Department of Telecommunications, Andhra Pradesh LSA, for alleged subscriber verification norm violations.
-The penalty resulted from a December 2025 Customer Application Form audit, with the notice received on February 20, 2026.
-The company has opted not to contest the penalty and will proceed with payment, with financial impact limited to the penalty amount.
+Bharti Airtel Limited disclosed receiving a Rs 7.10 lakh penalty notice from Department of Telecommunications, Andhra Pradesh LSA for alleged subscriber verification norm violations during December 2025 CAF audit.
+The company filed regulatory disclosure under SEBI Regulation 30 and decided not to contest the penalty, with financial impact limited to the penalty amount only.

 33215141